open-mpi/aws-pmix-scale-testing/README.md

 Used to launch a cluster using the information found in `postinstallargs.cfg`

+Usage: `./launch [cluster-name-base]`
+If the base name is supplied, each cluster will be named "<cluster-name-base>_<count>", where <count> is the number of the cluster being launched.
+This number will start at zero and increment by one with each line in postinstallargs.cfg.

 # connect.sh
 Used to connect via ssh to the head node of a selected cluster
 Usage: `./connect.sh <path-to-keyfile>`